MATH 2001-002 (Introduction to Discrete Mathematics)

 You should assume that late work will not be graded.

-- Collaborating with other students on the homework assignments
+Collaborating with other students on the homework, or referring to the hints

 - Students With Disabilities

-so that your needs can be addressed.
-Disability Services determines
+needs can be addressed.
+Disability Services determines accommodations based

-medical condition or injury, see Temporary Medical Conditions: Injuries,
+a temporary medical condition or injury, see Temporary Medical Conditions

 - Missed Exams